Is the Home Inspector Liable if They Failed to Discover Termites Before I Bought My House?

 Termite Inspector Fraud in Maryland

 The termite inspector will also be found liable if its failure to spot termite damage was the result of any type of fraud.
 If a termite inspector makes a false statement in their inspection report or tells you that they inspected an area of the home when they really did not, it is fraud.
 They may additionally notice signs of termite damage but falsely claim that there was none.
 In such cases, termites are not addressed or eradicated, and they can continue to do additional damage to the home, resulting in even higher repair costs later on.
 These cases can result in large damages and large settlements for victims of this fraud.

 Maryland Termite Lawyer for Claims and Lawsuits

 If you have discovered termite damage in your home despite home inspectors or termite inspectors giving you the all-clear, contact the lawyers at Whitney, LLP at (410) 583-8000.
 We can help you hold the termite inspectors accountable for their failures and help you get the compensation you deserve.
-The consultation is free, and there are no out-of-pocket expenses.
+The consultation is free.